 Trump Redirects Foreign Aid Agency To Work On Pandemic.
 Congress Has Questions

-They want to know why this new foreign aid agency — which has been up and running for less than a year — needs to be working on this daunting domestic issue.
+They want to know why this new foreign investment agency, which has been up and running for less than a year, needs to be working on this daunting domestic issue.

 "You have one job already.
 We want you to do that job well.
 It's a big job," a Democratic congressional aide told NPR, explaining the challenges of standing up a new agency.
 "And now the president has an idea and doesn't check with anybody."

-Some members of Congress and other Washington insiders were stunned to hear the president tell a group of Pennsylvania factory workers in May that he was giving the DFC a new job.
+Some members of Congress and other Washington insiders were stunned to hear the president tell a group of Pennsylvania factory workers in May that he was giving the Development Finance Corp. a new job.

 "This federal agency normally invests in economic development projects in other countries.
 I said, 'How about investing in our country?' " Trump said.